2017 Saint Petersburg Metro bombing

 On 3 April 2017, a terrorist attack using an explosive device took place on the Saint Petersburg Metro between Sennaya Ploshchad and Tekhnologichesky Institut stations.
-Seven people (including the perpetrator) were initially reported to have died, and eight more died later from their injuries, bringing the total to 15.
+Eleven people (including the perpetrator) were initially reported to have died, and five more died later from their injuries, bringing the total to 15.

 At least 45 others were injured in the incident.
 The explosive device was contained in a briefcase.
 A second explosive device was found and defused at Ploshchad Vosstaniya metro station.
 The suspected perpetrator was named as Akbarzhon Jalilov, a Russian citizen who was an ethnic Uzbek born in Kyrgyzstan.

 Background

 In 2016, ISIL had plotted to target St. Petersburg due to Russia's military involvement in Syria, resulting in arrests.
 No public transport system in Russia had been bombed since the 2010 Moscow Metro bombings.

 ISIL propaganda was being circulated prior to this incident.
 It encouraged supporters to launch strikes on Moscow.
 ISIL propaganda showed bullet holes through Putin's head and a poster circulated before the attack of a falling Kremlin and included the message "We Will Burn Russia."
 However, as some researchers have said, Russia faces a "sophisticated and complex" threat from domestic terrorism, linked to many different groups.

 Vladimir Putin was visiting Saint Petersburg, where he was born, on the day of the attack.